SakibSaikia/SakibSaikia.github.io/_posts/2017-07-06-Matrix-Operations-In-Shaders.markdown

 So, our fancy asm ```dp4``` is gone and replaced with multiplications and additions (well, ```V_MAC_F32``` to be specific).
 As such there is no noticeable improvements to be had in current gen hardware by optimizing matrix layouts to cleanup the DX asm above.

-###Conclusion
+### Conclusion
 I did notice a 1-2% improvement on a test case from the cleanup, but that is within the margin of error and if anything has got to do with memory access patterns for the matrix elements.
+Although matrix layout organization may not bring any perf gains, sticking to one convention and being consistent can help avoid major headaches down the road, and keep things more portable.

 [^fn1]: [The ryg blog - Row major vs. column major, row vectors vs. column vectors](https://fgiesen.wordpress.com/2012/02/12/row-major-vs-column-major-row-vectors-vs-column-vectors/)